The Phantom of PCIe: Constraining Generative Artificial Intelligences for Practical Peripherals Trace Synthesizing: Abstract

 \section{Abstract}

 Peripheral Component Interconnect Express (PCIe) is the de facto interconnect standard for high-speed peripherals and CPUs.
-Prototyping and optimizing PCIe devices for emerging scenarios is an ongoing challenge.
-Since Transaction Layer Packets (TLPs) capture device-CPU interactions, it is crucial to analyze and generate realistic TLP traces for effective device design and optimization.
-Generative AI offers a promising approach for creating intricate, custom TLP traces necessary for PCIe hardware and software development.
-However, existing models often generate impractical traces due to the absence of PCIe-specific constraints, such as TLP ordering and causality.
-This paper presents Tracyn, the first framework that treats TLP trace generation as a generative AI problem while incorporating PCIe-specific constraints.
-We validate Tracyn's effectiveness by generating TLP traces for an actual PCIe network interface card.
-Experimental results show that Tracyn produces practical, large-scale TLP traces, significantly outperforming existing models, with improvements of up to 1000× in task-specific metrics and up to 2.19× in Fréchet Inception Distance (FID) compared to backbone-only methods.
+The development of PCIe devices for emerging applications requires realistic Transaction Layer Packet (TLP) traces that accurately simulate device-CPU interactions.
+While generative AI offers a promising avenue for synthesizing complex TLP sequences, it is prone to a critical challenge inherent in all generation tasks: hallucination.
+Naively applying these models often produces traces that violate fundamental PCIe protocol rules, such as ordering and causality, rendering them unusable for device simulation.
+To resolve this, our work introduces a methodology to bridge the gap between generative AI and high-fidelity device simulation.
+This paper presents Phantom, a framework that systematically addresses AI-generated hallucinations in TLP synthesis.
+Phantom achieves this by coupling a generative backbone with a novel post-processing filter that enforces PCIe-specific constraints, effectively eliminating invalid TLP sequences.
+We validate Phantom's effectiveness by synthesizing TLP traces for an actual PCIe network interface card.
+Experimental results show that Phantom produces practical, large-scale TLP traces, significantly outperforming existing models, with improvements of up to 1000$\times$ in task-specific metrics and up to 2.19$\times$ in Fréchet Inception Distance (FID) compared to backbone-only methods.
+The prototype implementation has been made open-source.